-- 1 As of end-2019. - 2 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 3 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 4 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 5 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 6 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 7 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 8 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 9 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment. - 10 Source: DSGV. - 11 This scheme includes rules for mutual support within groups of banks in order to ensure the liquidity and solvency of their member institutions. - 12 In 2010, Deutsche Bundesbank's group of Landesbanks included 10 banks and 6 banks in 2019. - 13 Source: Deutsche Bundesbank. - 14 Source: Deutsche Bundesbank. - 15 Source: Deutsche Bundesbank. - 16 Source: Deutsche Bundesbank. - 17 Source: DSGV. - 18 Source: Deutsche Bundesbank. - 19 Source: DSGV. - 20 Source: Deutsche Bundesbank. - 21 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages and natural and man-made hazards (physical risks).
+- 1 As of 10 March 2021.

+- 2 The ratings shown are the bank's deposit rating and outlook/senior unsecured rating and outlook, and its Baseline Credit Assessment.

+- 3 Source: DSGV.

+- 4 This reflects the end-2020 ratio for LBBW, 3Q20 ratios for BayernLB, Helaba, and DekaBank, as well as end-June 2020 ratio for SaarLB.

+- 5 This scheme includes rules for mutual support within groups of banks in order to ensure the liquidity and solvency of their member institutions.

+- 6 Source: Deutsche Bundesbank.

+- 7 Source: DSGV.

+- 8 In 2010, Deutsche Bundesbank's group of Landesbanks included 10 banks and 6 banks in 2019.

+- 9 Source: Deutsche Bundesbank.

+- 10 Source: Deutsche Bundesbank

+- 11 Source: Deutsche Bundesbank.

+- 12 Source: Deutsche Bundesbank.

+- 13 Source: Deutsche Bundesbank.

+- 14 Source: Deutsche Bundesbank.

+- 15 Source: DSGV.

+- 16 Source: Deutsche Bundesbank.

+17 Source: DSGV.

+18 Source: Deutsche Bundesbank.

+- 19 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages and natural and man-made hazards (physical risks).
 Additionally, regulatory or policy risks, such as the impact of carbon regulation or other regulatory restrictions, including the related transition risks such as policy, legal, technology and market shifts, that could impair the evaluation of assets are an important factor.
-Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 22 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and social trends, health and safety, and responsible production.
+Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 20 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and social trends, health and safety, and responsible production.
 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are articularly high in the area of data security and customer privacy, which are partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct are further social risks.
-Social trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas translating into regulations that affect banks' revenue bases. - 23 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of the banks' financial profile.
+Social trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas translating into regulations that affect banks' revenue bases. - 21 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of the banks' financial profile.
 Further factors such as specific corporate behaviour, key-person risk, insider and related-party risk, strategy and management risk factors, and dividend policy may be captured in individual adjustments to the BCA, if deemed applicable.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
 When credit quality deteriorates because of poor governance, such as a breakdown in controls resulting in financial misconduct, it can take a long time to recover.
 Governance risks are also largely internal rather than externally driven.